alexandrainst/danlp/docs/models/embeddings.md

 ```

-## Pretrained Flair embeddings
-Thus repository provides pretrained Flair word embeddings trained on Danish data from Wikipedia and EuroParl
-both forwards and backwards.
-To see the code for training the Flair embeddings have a look at  [Flairs GitHub](https://github.com/zalandoresearch/flair).

-The hyperparameter are set as follows: `hidden_size=1032`, `nlayers=1`, `sequence_length=250`, `mini_batch_size=50`,
-`max_epochs=5`

-In the snippet below you can see how to load the pretrained Danish embeddings and an example of simple use.
+In the snippet below you can see how to load the pretrained flair embeddings and an example of simple use.

 ```python
 from danlp.models.embeddings import load_context_embeddings_with_flair